Nielsencu/head-pose-estimation/README.md

 For the Python version, `python==3.9` was used during testing but `python>=3.7` should work as well.

-Preferrably, use Anaconda and install the packages into a conda environment.
+Preferably, use Anaconda and install the packages into a conda environment.
 This is because `dlib` can be troublesome to install using a standard Python installation.
 ```bash
 pip install -r requirements.txt
 ```